 Two Pepperdine Professors Receive Fulbright Research Grants

-Defense of Democracies.
-Through the International Republican Institute, Lloyd has observed presidential elections in Nigeria and Liberia, and for the U.S. Department of State and the United Nations during Mozambique’s first multiparty elections following its civil war.
-He consults with Freedom House on democratization and good governance, and contributes to its “Countries at the Crossroads” project.
+Lloyd is an academic fellow with Brandeis University's Schusterman Center for Summer Institute for Israel Studies and with the Foundation for the Defense of Democracies in Washington, D.C.
+He has been an election observer with the International Republican Institute, observing the 2003, 2007, and 2011 presidential elections in Nigeria and the 2005 presidential Liberia.
+He was also an election observer for the United States Department of State and the United Nations during Mozambique's first multiparty elections following its civil war.
+He consults with Freedom House on issues of democratization and good governance, contributing regularly to its "Countries at the Crossroads" project.